 So much of writing is in revision.
 Revision is the beating heart of good writing.
-Writing that first draft is hard, but rewriting and revision is where a work transforms from an malformed idea roughly in the shape of a story into something worthy of fiction.
+Writing that first draft is hard, but rewriting and revision is where a work transforms from a malformed idea roughly in the shape of a story into something worthy of fiction.
 And nowhere is writer's block more common than in those who don't respect the process, think they have to get it right on the first try, and sit frozen trying to find the perfect words.

 Forget the idea of "you better have a good reason" when it comes to defying conventions or advice.
 Every writer thinks their reason is the best reason since the dawn of reasons.
 Instead consider the concept of "earn it."
 Learn why that advice exists and how to work around it.

 There's this old Simpsons where Homer wants steak and completely doesn't listen to Marge tell him that money's too tight for steak.
-(For some reason, I can only find the clip in German.)
+(For some reason, I can only find the clip in a bad quality video.)
 I can't fathom why, but I always think of this when starting writers go out searching for some advice that isn't "write every day" like somewhere out there exists some magic advice that will circumvent treating their career aspirations with career-caliber effort. ("That guy said we had to write every day.
 Let's ask the NEXT writer on the panel....
 Steak?")